IbrahimHosseini/iosBoilerplate/README.md

 # iOSBoilerplate
 iOS Boilerplate

-multi-language include RTL and LTR set up two font in default for Persian and English language change font based on language custom label, Button, textField and more feature who explain in the readme file
+1. Multi-language include RTL and LTR
+2. Set up two font in default for Persian and English language
+3. Change font based on language
+4. Custom label, Button, textField and more feature who explain in the readme file